carvel-dev/carvel/content/ytt/docs/latest/ytt-schema.md

 Using a schema guarantees to templates that all data values exist and are of the correct type.
 This alleviates templates from doing existence and type checks themselves.

-Consider this simple example schema provided by the _configuration author_:
+Consider this simple example schema and template provided by the Configuration _Author_:

 > `schema.yml`
 > ```yaml